-The goodwill, which is result from the merger of subsidiaries (Bulgarian Rose - "Sevtopolis" AD, "Medica" AD and "Unipharm" AD) into the parent and is recognised in the Company's separate statement of comprehensive income (Note 2.11).
+The goodwill, which is result from the merger of subsidiaries (Bulgarian Rose - "Sevtopolis" AD, "Medica" AD and "Unipharm" AD) into the parent company (Note 2.11).

-At each date of the statement of financial position, the management assesses whether there are indicators of impairment of existing goodwill.
+At each date of the statement of financial position, the management assesses whether there are indicators of impairment of existing goodwill with the assistance of independent licensed appraisers.